It is an offence for an estate agent to allow or help a non-licence holder to use their licence to act as an estate agent.

 - a receptionist, who is not an agent’s representative, to negotiate the sale or lease of a property.

 An agent found guilty of licence lending may have their licence cancelled and be disqualified either temporarily or permanently from holding a licence, along with other penalties.
-For more information, view our Penalties page.
+For more information, view Penalties - estate agents.

 It is also an offence for an unauthorised person to use an agent’s licence or for anyone else to help them to do so.